 What could be more fun that being paid to read books?
 Here are some books I have reviewed:

 - Elusive: How Peter Higgs Solved the Mystery of Mass – Physics World

 - A Citizen’s Guide to Artificial Intelligence – Physics World

 - When the Uncertainty Principle Goes to 11: Or How to Explain Quantum Physics with Heavy Metal – Physics World

 - The Physics of Everyday Things: the Extraordinary Science Behind an Ordinary Day – Physics World

 - Routledge Handbook of Public Communication of Science and Technology (2nd edition) – JCOM and CERN Courier

 - Science, Religion, and the Search for Extraterrestrial Intelligence – CERN Courier

-I am studying the attitudes within the particle-physics community towards public engagement with science (or outreach), the factors that influence participation in such activities and barriers that prevent participation.
-My research focuses on the CMS collaboration, which has over 4000 people, including physicists, engineers, technicians, computer scientists and students.
+I studied the attitudes within the particle-physics community towards public engagement with science (or outreach), the factors that influence participation in such activities and barriers that prevent participation.
+My research focused on the CMS collaboration, which has over 4000 people, including physicists, engineers, technicians, computer scientists and students.

-I am pursuing my PhD on a part-time, distance-learning basis, and hope to finish writing my thesis in 2020.
-The first three years of my studies were supported by the CERN doctoral-student programme.
+I pursued my PhD on a part-time, distance-learning basis, and began my studies in .
+The first three years of my studies were supported by CERN’s doctoral-student programme.